isaacjarquin/isaacjarquin.github.io/_posts/2017-07-10-return-single-type-from-a-function.markdown

 {% endhighlight %}

-But because I didn’t want to leave someone dealing with the same situation that I had to I decided to add an else to make sure that my function was always returning the same type (boolean)
+But because I didn’t want to leave someone dealing with the same situation I had to I decided to add an else to make sure that my function was always returning the same type (boolean)

 {% highlight ruby %}